rwberendsen/eldiem/README.md

 contracts, and much of the discussion, also in relation to technologies such as Iceberg and Delta Lake would apply to any approach one would take when working with data contracts.

+## TypeSpec

+One small detail here is how in TypeSpec you can use the assignment operator to specify a default value.
+In the eldiem schema language, there is no assigment operator: the equals sign is used in constraints as a check for equality.

+How to deal with default values?
+An optional field with a default value can be seen as a required field, actually.
+Supplying a default value is like saying it is required but when it is not found, please use this value.
+In Databricks, we even find the notion of initial value.
+This is to cover a scenario where we add a required column (backward incompatible) with a default value though, and, with an initial value, which processors are to apply retrospectively to data in the table that was written before the schema change.
+It feels like we are doing a data migration of sorts, to alter data written under previous schema versions, retrospectively.
+In eldiem, I would say, adding a required field is backwards incompatible, default value or not.
+It is also forward incompatible.
+It will only be accepted if no compatibility mode was specified in the logical data model.
+Do we need a way to specify a default value?
+Perhaps it is a nice gesture?
+Perhaps even an initial value?
+So that even in a schema with backward compatibility enabled, a change like this would be allowed?
+If so, we could consider (technicality) to not use the equality operator to test for equality, but to reserve it for assignment of default values, and use `==` instead to test for equality.

 ## Discussion